baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.8.5.7 =
+* the tag, targtag and elwrap will now also allow the tag defined as the default tag attribute in the plugin settings page.
+* button has been added to the allowed html tag list

 = 1.8.5.6 =
 * the tag, targtag and elwrap will be filtered to only allow certain tags